goncalo22/SkyrimNet-GamePlugin/docs/Large Language Models/Model Agents.md

 SkyrimNet uses **specialized language models** for different tasks that collectively simulate intelligent NPC behavior.
 These models coordinate to deliver a rich, reactive Skyrim experience, from dialogue to memory, action selection, and emotional response.

+There are six of them.
 You can configure model providers and parameters in:
 🔧 **Advanced Configuration > OpenRouter**

 ---

 ## ✨ Default Model
 The **central model** responsible for generating spoken lines and character dialogue.
+Use a good, smart model, suitable for roleplay.

 ### 🗨️ Text Generation
 - Converts scene, memory, and personality context into **natural dialogue**.
 - Uses retrieved memories and character profiles to remain consistent and grounded.
 - Can speak to the player, to other NPCs, or monologue when alone.

----

-## 🎮 Game Master Model
+### 🎮 Game Master
 Acts like a **Dungeon Master**, guiding the scene and ensuring the world feels alive.

 ### 🎬 Narrative Scene Control